 - One side is noticeably smaller than the other

-Prior to undergoing a breast enlargement, it is important to fully understand your motives as to why you want it and you must have realistic expectations.
-That is why the initial consultation with an experienced surgeon such as Dr Cooper is so important.
-Your Plastic Surgeon can help you better understand what the procedure entails and what you can expect, before undergoing any surgery.
+Prior to undergoing a breast enlargement, it is important to fully understand your motives as to why you want it, and you must have realistic expectations.
+That is why the initial consultation with an experienced breast surgeon such as Dr Cooper is so important.
+Your Plastic Surgeon can help provide you with the best understanding of what the procedure entails and what you can expect, before undergoing any surgery.

-What should I expect from the initial consultation?
+What should I expect from the initial breast augmentation consultation?

 If you are considering breast implants, scheduling an initial consultation is the first step.
 During this meeting, our surgeons will take the time to explain the procedure and answer any of your questions.
 Your physical and emotional health will also be assessed prior to the surgery.